Aṅguttara Nikāya 7.63

 Sippaṁ vaṇijjañca kasiṁ adhiṭṭhahaṁ;

-by applying oneself to a profession, trade, or farming.
+by focusing on a profession, trade, or farming.

 Appampi tassa apahātumicchati,